Best Fitness Watches

 Set a budget and shop wisely.
 Even the most expensive brands have deals on Amazon that include free shipping.

 Determine what functions are most important to you.
-Common functions include heart rate monitor, calorie tracker, movement tracker and GPS location.
+Common functions include heart rate monitor, calorie tracker, movement tracker, and GPS location.
 But these certainly aren’t the only functions relevant to all fitness activities.

 Let’s take a look at some of the metrics and ancillary functions your fitness watch may have.

-Sleep Tracker: Sleep trackers monitor your sleep cycles.
+Sleep trackers monitor your sleep cycles.
 Not getting enough REM sleep means you are probably waking up and still feeling tired.
 Understanding how long it takes for you to move through each sleep cycle and how much sleep you actually are getting help you adjust habits such as reducing caffeine or changing your bedtime.

-Attachments: Some fitness watches also allow for more accurate and more metrics with attachments.
+Some fitness watches also allow for more accurate and more metrics with attachments.
 Heart rate chest straps and VO2 monitoring are common attachments for serious athletes seeking performance data.
 Skin temperature and perspiration are additional metrics with armbands.
 These additional metrics help you ensure your body is maximizing oxygen consumption and sweating effectively to keep your core body temperature regulated properly.

-Waterproof: Not every fitness tracker is waterproof.
+Not every fitness tracker is waterproof.
 This feature is a must for those who spend time at the beach, lake or pool.
 Most people don’t need a dive watch.
-Having a waterproof watch to 30 meters is normally plenty to cover their lifestyle needs with some fitness watches extending to 200-metere depths.
+Having a waterproof watch to 30 meters is normally plenty to cover their lifestyle needs with some fitness watches extending to 200-meters depths.

 Battery Life: Just like your smartphone, your fitness watch’s battery life will depend on how many functions are working at any given time.
 Usually, GPS mode sucks the battery life out faster than other metrics.
 Ideally, your fitness watch should get through the day of activity and still have 20% battery life.
 The fitness watch should also be easy to charge.

-Ease of use & reliability
+Ease of Use

 Technology is no help if you can’t use it.
 Fitness watches have a lot of integrations, but if something is too hard to use, it probably won’t get used at all.
 Some people are just techier than others.